CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cmaqv54-cluster/aws-pcluster_v54_preloaded_hpc7g.16xlarge.md

 (to do!)

-## Create the hpc7g.16xlarge pcluster
+## Create the hpc7g pcluster

+Note, this yaml file is configured to have 5 nodes of the hpc7g.16xlarge (64 pe per node) and 5 nodes of the hpc7g.8xlarge (32 pe per node).

 `pcluster create-cluster --cluster-configuration hpc7g.16xlarge.ebs_encrypted_installed_public_ubuntu2004.fsx_import.yaml --cluster-name cmaq --region us-east-1`